mahimac2006/DARPA-Challenge-Contributions/README.md

    no-ops in the harnesses, since the symbolic engine explores all paths
 4. **Focused scope**: Each harness covers one specific bug path, not the entire module
-5. **LLM-driven analysis**: The vulnerability identification was done by an LLM reading source code, not by manual auditing or dynamic analysis.
-   The findings are based on code patterns and known vulnerability classes, not on confirmed exploitation.